-Theory Detailed theoretical and practical instruction in all aspects of the students program as guided by the textbook and workbook.
+Course Name Objectives Clock Hours Theory Detailed theoretical and practical instruction in all aspects of the student's program as guided by the textbook and workbook.
 Written testing and evaluation covered in the State Board Review book.
-250 Clock Hours Sciences Advanced treatments and techniques including machines, electrical apparatus', microdermabrasion, chemical exfoliation, nutrition, aromatherapy and reflexology.
+250 Clock Hours Sciences Advanced treatments and techniques including machines, electrical apparatus', microdermabrasion, chemical exfoliation, nutrition, aromatherapy, and reflexology.
 320 Clock Hours Facial Treatments Basic facial treatments performed from skin analysis including cleansing, toning, massaging, towel steaming, applying masques, and moisturizing are taught.
-Advanced facial treatments incorporate the use of additives and serums in the service.
+Advanced facial treatments incorporate the use machinery and chemical exfoliation in the service.
 115 Clock Hours Body Treatments Massage techniques and esthetic applications merge in spa therapies for the body.
-Body wraps for de-stressing, detoxification and weight re-distribution.
+Body wraps for de-stressing, detoxification and cellulite reduction.
 Body treatments include special procedures for the hands, feet and back.
 70 Clock Hours Make-Up This segment teaches the theory of color in relation to skin tones and undertones.
-It teaches preparation, selection and application of facial makeup.
-Special occasion, day and night time makeup application specific.
-90 Clock Hours Lash/Brow Dye The safe and specific instruction for permanently coloring eyelashes and eyebrows for enhancement.
-5 Clock Hours Hair Removal This segment focuses on professional hair removal through waxing, tweezing, and chemical depilatories.
-Areas of required removal are the eyebrow, lip, face, leg, and bikini lines.
+It teaches preparation, consultation, selection, and contouring application of facial makeup.
+Special occasion, day and nighttime makeup application specific.
+90 Clock Hours Lash/Brow The safe and specific instruction for permanently coloring 5 Clock Hours Dye Hair Removal eyelashes and eyebrows for enhancement.
+This segment focuses on professional hair removal through waxing, tweezing, and sugaring.
+Areas of required removal are the eyebrow, lip, face, leg, bikini lines, and varied areas of the body.
 70 Clock Hours Spa/Salon Management This segment includes teaching the requirements necessary to manage a clean and sanitary spa/salon.
-Subjects include: customer service, front desk and reception, managerial responsibilities, product control and disbursement.
+Subjects include customer service, front desk and reception, managerial responsibilities, product control and disbursement.
 A salon project designed to provide the student with a business plan after graduation is also required.
 Total 80 Clock Hours 1000 hours